shekhar-codes/python-learning-05/README.md

 ## 🎯 Learning Goals

 - Write reusable, modular, and clean code using functions
 - Understand the principles of object-oriented programming

+- ✍️ Author
+Made with ❤️ by [shekhar]
+Exploring deeper layers of Python with every repo.
 - Learn to handle data through file operations
 - Make your code robust by handling runtime errors gracefully